Measurement-induced purification in large-N hybrid Brownian circuits: Hybrid Brownian circuits

 \subsection{Phase structure and observables}

 When $\gamma = 0$ the weak measurement layers have no effect and we recover a unitary Brownian circuit that strongly scrambles quantum information \cite{lashkari2013towards}.
 For a system $Q$ maximally entangled with a reference $R$ at time $t = 0$ (Fig. \ref{fig:phasediagram}a), the purely unitary dynamics obtained at $\gamma=0$ preserves the entanglement between $Q,R$ for all time.
-Specifically, if we measure the 2nd Renyi entropy of the system as a function of a time, it will remain at its maximal value $S_Q^{(2)}= N \ln 2$ for all time.
-This is analogous to a `volume-law' phase for the Renyi entropy of the system.
+Specifically, if we measure the 2nd R\'enyi entropy of the system as a function of a time, it will remain at its maximal value $S_Q^{(2)}= N \ln 2$ for all time.
+This is analogous to a `volume-law' phase for the R\'enyi entropy of the system.
 We can also equivalently consider the purity $\Pi_Q = \exp{\left(-S_Q^{(2)}\right)}$.

 Once we consider a non-zero rate $\gamma$ of weak measurements, the purely unitary dynamics is modified to include processes that degrade entanglement.
 In particular, for sufficiently large $\gamma$ the measurements will dominate and all the entanglement between the system and the reference will be destroyed, thus \emph{purifying} the system.
 In this case, $S_Q^{(2)} = 0$ and $\Pi_{Q}=1$ (Fig. \ref{fig:phasediagram}b, dotted purple) \cite{gullans2020dynamical}.